Beauty of the Beast: The cutting-edge effects behind Disney's hit

 Not only is "Beauty and the Beast" a tale as old as time, it's also the biggest hit of 2017.
 Out now on DVD, Blu-ray and digital formats, Disney's live action remake of its classic animated film is also at the cutting edge of eye-popping visual effects -- so be our guest to find out how it was created.

 To update "Beauty and the Beast" in the age of CGI, Disney recruited Digital Domain, the Oscar-winning effects company originally founded by James Cameron and Stan Winston in 1993.
-Visual effects supervisors Kelly Port and Derren Hendler, who between them have worked on effects extravaganzas from "Titanic" to "Star Trek" and the next Marvel "Avengers" movie, worked to bring to life the beloved characters of the original film in a new form.
+Visual Effects Supervisor Kelly Port and Digital Effects Supervisor Darren Hendler, who between them have worked on effects extravaganzas from "Titanic" to "Star Trek" and the next Marvel "Avengers" movie, worked to bring to life the beloved characters of the original film in a new form.

 Darren Hendler: We didn't go in thinking we were going to animate this Beast to match the original.
 The actor and the director worked on his performance in a way that would invoke the original, and we matched the actor's performance.